 Wood: The wood of Sterculia villosa is notably soft and lightweight.
 It exhibits a range of colors, from pale yellowish or greyish white to light greyish or brown.
 This lightweight wood makes it a versatile resource for various uses.

-Leaves: large, simple, and palmately lobed leaves (as depicted in Figure 2) are covered with fine, soft hairs, providing an attractive background to the tree's unique flowers.
-Each leaf is characterized by a petiole of about 25–40 cm and a lamina composed of 5-7 lobes, approximately 20–40 cm in both length and width, displaying glabrescence on the upper side and tomentose on the lower side (Ghani, 2003; Kumar et al., 2004).
+Leaves: large, simple, and palmately lobed leaves (as depicted in Figure 2) are covered with sparsely stellate-hairs above, tomentose below,.
+Petiole of about 25–40 cm and a lamina composed of 5-7 lobes, approximately 20–40 cm in both length and width, (Ghani, 2003; Kumar et al., 2004).

 Figure-2: Leaf morphology of Sterculia villosa